-If you find yourself in the unfortunate position of owning an animal that you can no longer care for, Broward County Animal Care and Adoption can help.
-For example, if your pet is experiencing behavior problems, our Parks and Recreation Division offers obedience classes.
-If your pet is experiencing a minor medical condition that you cannot afford to treat, we may be able to provide low-cost veterinary services.
+If you find yourself in the unfortunate position of owning an animal that you can no longer care for, we can help.
+For example, if your pet is experiencing behavior problems, our Parks and Recreation Division offers obedience classes or we invite you to attend one of our free Dog Smarts 101 classes.

 Our first goal is to help you keep your beloved pet with you throughout its lifetime.
 But we recognize there are many reasons to surrender a pet that are beyond an owner’s control.

 Common Reasons for Surrendering a Pet

 According to studies, the most common reasons for surrendering a pet are:

 - Too many animals in the household

 - Cost of pet maintenance

 - For dogs, additional reasons include no time available for pet, pet illness and biting or behavior problems

 - For cats, additional reasons include allergies, house soiling and incompatibility with other pets

 Surrendering a pet to a shelter should be a last resort!
 Before taking your dog or cat to a shelter, you should do all you can to find your pet a new home on your own!